reshi-rajan/blog/reshiblog/content/research.md

 ###### Research Interests

 My research interests are currently focused on comparative political behavior & institutions, quantitative methods, and formal theory.
-My research specifically looks at ways in which institutional arrangements (e.g. voting systems, system of government, etc.) influence voters in democracies.
+My research specifically looks at ways in which institutional arrangements (e.g. voting systems, system of government, etc.) influence voters views on economic conditions and the clarity of responsibility of economic conditions.

 ###### MA Thesis